jnymrks/jnymrks/test.md

 ### Mergesort Performance

 The performance of `MergesortSingle` and `MergesortMulti` was analyzed by sorting arrays of various lengths with different numbers of threads.
-The results indicate ...
+The results are shown in the `report.pdf`.

 ### Copy Program Performance

 The execution time of `MyCopy`, `ForkCopy`, and `PipeCopy` was compared across different buffer sizes and file sizes.
-The findings suggest ...

-## Conclusion

-The tests conducted as part of this project demonstrate that all implemented programs meet the specified requirements and perform as expected under various conditions.
-Notable observations include ...
+The results are shown in the `report.pdf`.